ricmmartins/apache-guacamole-azure/README.md

 ssh -i .ssh/id_rsa guacauser@<loadbalancer-public-ip> -p 23 (To access VM2)
 ```

-_Note that in a few steps the VMs will be placed under a load balancer with inat rules, because this we have those ports 21 and 23 to access each one_
+_Note that in a few steps the VMs will be placed under a load balancer with inat rules, so we have those ports 21 and 23 to access each one_

 ### Setting NSG rules
 ```